nusenu/ansible-relayor/README.md

     - this can be combined with the `tor_ExitPolicy` setting and will override it (this is more specific)
     - only tor instances that you want to have a specific exit policy for are required to be listed in the file (others can be omitted)
     - default: not set

-* `tor_maxPublicIPs` integer
-    - Limits the amount of public IPs we will use to generate instances on a single host.
-    - Indirectly limits the amount of instances we generate per host.
-    - default: 1

 * `tor_IPv6` boolean
     - autodetects if you have IPv6 IPs and enables an IPv6 ORPort accordingly